 - see things around me with a creative eye; it forges my perceptive interpretation and thought processing in such a way that, when I observe the environment around me, things are beautiful and the world that surrounds us is a magnificent place full of wonders, attracting my attention and focusing my thoughts on creativity.

 For me, these are very strong and appealing reasons that encourage me to keep up with my creative activities.
 How about you?
 What are your favourite creative activities?
 Are you satisfied with the time you spend on them?
 Do you wish you could take more time for these activities or even add new ones into your life?
 You are invited to share your experiences and views in the comments below.

-If you are keen to learn how to be more creative, you can contact me via email:
+If you are keen to adopt this new behavior, give your career a great boost and get your goals realized, you can contact me via email: